sehidcan/easygentoo/README.md

 - Portage profile is "${arch}/13.0/ for basic install" and "${arch}/13.0/desktop for normal install"
 - Kernel has lots of drivers activated to help to get an error free first boot
-- Grub legacy is used, not Grub2
+- Grub2 is used, not Grub legacy
 - No system logger and no cron included
 - A few performance and security related sysctl settings are included
 - sudo configuration and some aliases are included
 - File manager is Thunar with automount support
-- Login Manager is GDM
+- Login Manager is LightDM

 *** After Using Easy Gentoo, you should check/change these ***
 - Timezone